gcs

 Applying from outside the United States (consular processing)

-If you’re outside the US, you’ll go through consular processing at a US embassy or consulate in your country.
+If you’re applying from other countries, your immigration process is slightly different.
+According to immigration law, you will go through consular processing at a US embassy or consulate in your country.

 Requires obtaining a visa number within your category before applying for the Green Card.